-Auditor's Responsibilities for the Audit of the relevant elements of the Solvency and Financial Condition Report in accordance with ISAs (UK) will always detect a material misstatement when it exists.
+Auditor's Responsibilities for the Audit of the relevant elements of the Solvency and Financial Condition Report includes our opinion.
+Reasonable assurance is a high level of assurance, but it is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decision making or the judgement of the users taken on the basis of the Solvency and Financial Condition Report.